Chaitalykundu/Web-Development/03-JavaScript/Practice/CWH-PracticeSet/04-String/Question.md

 # String related questions

-1. WHat will the following print in JS?
+1. What will the following print in JS?

    > console.log("har\"".length)